+Dr Mark Robinson - Biohazards, Genetically Modified

+Organisms

-Dr Rosaleen Hynes - Chair, Area Safety Committee Chris Law - Biohazards, Genetically Modified Organisms Dr. Kostya Panov - Radiation Katrina O'Connor - COSSH Mrs Gillian Riddell - Fieldwork
+Dr. Kostya Panov - Radiation Ms Katrina O'Connor - COSHH Mrs Gillian Riddell - Fieldwork

-During your time as a student in the School you may encounter potentially hazardous situations in both laboratory work and on field Courses (see the Practicals, laboratory work and fieldwork section of this Handbook for further important safety information).
+During your time as a student in the School you may encounter potentially hazardous situations in both laboratory work and in the field.

+Courses (see the Practicals, laboratory work and fieldwork section of this Handbook for further important safety information).
 You will be advised by members of staff as to the procedures to be followed in these circumstances.
 It is your responsibility to follow these procedures in order to minimise the risk to yourself and others.